jvlopes22/jvlopes22/README.md

 Hi there! 👋

-I'm João Vitor Lopes, a passionate programmer currently learning the ropes at Rocketseat and expanding my knowledge in Information Systems at college, UniAcademia.
+I'm João Vitor Lopes, a passionate programmer currently expanding my knowledge at Rocketseat and pursuing a degree in Information Systems at the college UniAcademia.
 My goal is to become a skilled developer, always striving to improve through learning and gaining hands-on experience.

 My Public Projects 💻